Kaisaan/lostkefin/README.md

 - Original game website from [Taito](https://web.archive.org/web/20070804063125/http://www.taito.co.jp/d3/cp/ys/ys5/)

 # Credits
+- [Etokapa](https://github.com/Etokapa/) - Big help with this project!
+Text insertion and also texting extraction and rebuilding
 - [Sam Farron](https://www.youtube.com/@samfarron) - Allowing me to use his translation as the basis of this project
 - [Hilltop](https://x.com/HilltopWorks) - Providing valuable and informatative videos such as [hacking with Ghidra](https://youtu.be/qCEZC3cPc1s) and [PS1/PS2 graphics](https://youtu.be/lePKUCYakqM)
 - [Life Bottle Productions](https://www.lifebottle.org/#/) - Providing me with their [isotool.py script](https://github.com/lifebottle/PythonLib/blob/main/isotool.py) and their tutorial for [finding the base pointer](https://youtu.be/q5aEj-aSw50)